Administration of territory in dynastic China: Ming dynasty (1368–1644)

 The lowest administrative unit during the Ming dynasty was the county which was supervised by a prefecture through a subprefecture.
 Prefectures were organized into provinces and administered by three cooperating agencies: the Provincial Administration Commission (chengxuan buzheng shisi), the Provincial Surveillance Commission (tixing ancha shisi), and the Regional Military Commission (du zhihui shisi).
 The three agencies were directed by a Grand Coordinator and Supreme Commander.
 The post of Grand Coordinator was indefinite and could last as long as 10 or even 20 years.
 A Supreme Commander handled military affairs.
 Neither posts were governorships and were considered special-purpose representatives of the government.
 The Provincial Administration Commission was in general charge of all civil matters, especially fiscal matters.
 The Provincial Administration kept three to eight branch offices in each province.
-Each branch office was headed by an Intendant (daotai) to exercise administrative authority.
-Each province also had a Tax Intendant (duliang dao).
+Each branch office was headed by an Intendant (daotai 道臺) to exercise administrative authority.
+Each province also had a Tax Intendant (duliang dao 督糧道).
 The Provincial Surveillance Commission was headed by a single Surveillance Commissioner, under whom were various vice and assistant commissioners who held censorial and judicial powers.
 Regional Military Commissioners were responsible for military garrisons in the provinces.
 Executive officials of the Three Provincial Commissions were collectively known as Regional Overseers.
 The purpose of this tripartite administration of provinces was so that no one had supreme power in one region.

 Recruitment by examination flourished after 1384 in the Ming dynasty.
 Provincial graduates were sometimes appointed to low-ranking offices or entered the Guozijian for further training, after which they might be considered for better appointments.
 Before appointment to office, metropolitan graduates were assigned to observe the functions of an office for up to one year.
 The maximum tenure for an office was nine years, but triennial evaluations were also taken, at which point an official could be reassigned.
 Magistrates of counties submitted monthly evaluation reports to their prefects and the prefects submitted annual evaluations to provincial authorities.
 Every third year, provincial authorities submitted evaluations to the central government, at which point an "outer evaluation" was conducted, requiring local administration to send representatives to attend a grand audience at the capital.
 Officials at the capital conducted an evaluation every six years.
 Capital officials of rank 4 and above were exempted from regular evaluations.
 Irregular evaluations were conducted by censorial officials.